 /NOT FOR DISTRIBUTION THROUGH U.S. NEWS WIRE SERVICES OR DISSEMINATION IN THE U.S./

-EDMONTON, May 7, 2012 /CNW/ - The Brick Ltd. (TSX: BRK) (the "Brick Group" or the "Brick") today announced its results for the three months ended March 31, 2012.
+EDMONTON, March 20, 2012 /CNW/ - The Brick Ltd. (TSX: BRK) (the "Brick Group" or the "Brick") today announced its results for the three months and year ended December 31, 2011.
 Financial statements and Management's Discussion and Analysis are available on the Brick Group's website at thebrick.com and on SEDAR.

 Consolidated Results Summary: